 ABOUT DOPE ON ARRIVAL GIVEAWAY PROGRAM

-Using funds from our sustainer donor campaign, a safe supply of cocaine, heroin, and methamphetamine (CHM) is being given out for free to Vancouver drug user groups, who have signed onto DULF's SUAP and Section 56 Exemption, each time the BC Corner Data is released relating to Illicit Drug Toxicity Deaths.
+Between December 2021 and September 2023, using funds from our sustainer donor campaign, a safe supply of cocaine, heroin, and methamphetamine (CHM) was given out for free to Vancouver drug user groups, who signed onto DULF's SUAP and Section 56 Exemption, each time the BC Corner Data was released relating to Illicit Drug Toxicity Deaths.
+Adverse impacts were measured via follow up with partnered groups and no known overdoses occurred from the distributed drugs.

-These actions demonstrates the life-saving potential of a community-led response to the overdose crisis in Canada as a necessary alternative to prohibition and the unregulated drug supply.
-The distributed drugs are tested via mass spectrometry, FTIR spectrometry, and immunoassay, and are free of fentanyl, fentanyl analogues, benzodiazepines, and many other harmful adulterants.
-Our goal is to show that compassion clubs - user-organized programs to distribute safe access to drugs - are a common sense and rational response to drug poisoning deaths, and that the community of people who use drugs and their allies are willing to take the idea of safe supply from rhetoric to reality.
+These actions demonstrated an example of the life-saving potential of a community-led response to the overdose crisis in Canada and a necessary alternative to prohibition and the unregulated drug supply.
+The distributed drugs were tested via nuclear magnetic resonance, mass spectrometry, FTIR spectrometry, and immunoassay, and were free of fentanyl, fentanyl analogues, benzodiazepines, and many other harmful cuts and adulterants.
+Our goal was to show that user-organized programs that provide safe access to drugs are a common sense and rational response to drug poisoning deaths, and that the community of people who use drugs and their allies are willing to take the idea of safe supply from rhetoric to reality.

-Ultimaetly, the DULF Compassion Club Model aims to move the use of drugs outside of police-orientated and medicalized spheres to address it from a social standpoint.
-A true “safe supply” constitutes presently illegal drugs, sold legally, with a predictable content and consistency.
-Our model is not prescriber-based for the same reason it is generally beyond the bounds of the Hippocratic Oath for a doctor to prescribe a bottle of scotch; a doctor is there to tend to your physical health according to their discipline.
-Moreover, we agree that chaotic patterns of substance use have harmful outcomes for users.
-Public education and reducing trauma in our communities are critical factors to keeping rates of chaotic use down, but the forces perpetuating such trauma are systemic and any real change will take many years.
+Ultimately, our aim was to move the public understanding of the regulation of drugs outside of police-orientated and medicalized spheres and to address it from a social standpoint.
+In our minds, a true “safe supply” constitutes presently illegal drugs, sold legally, with a predictable content and consistency.
+Even given this, we agree with the idea that chaotic patterns of substance use have harmful outcomes for users.
+To this end, public education and reducing trauma in our communities are critical factors to keeping rates of chaotic use down.
+Nevertheless, the forces perpetuating such trauma are systemic and any real change will take many years.
 In the meantime, drug users are dying - year after year - at rates that exceed the ravages of COVID-19 even at its height.

-We call on every leader in British Columbia and Canada to listen to people who use drugs and live up to their responsibility to stop the drug war’s senseless cycle of death.
-Our demands are the following:
+The DoA Program called on every leader in British Columbia and Canada to listen to people who use drugs and live up to their responsibility to stop the drug war’s senseless cycle of death.
+Our demands were, and remain, the following:

 -